 - What about color?
 Do you want your rug to pick up an accent color, be a bold style-setter, or provide a calm and neutral floor covering?

-- How much of your floor do you want to cover?
+- How much of your level do you want to include?

 - Is your furniture going to sit on the rug?

 - Do you think you need more than one rug to create the desired effect?

 - Do you want your rug to last?

 - What could cause damage to your rug, and how can you mitigate these risks?

 - What is your budget for a sisal new rug?

 But perhaps most importantly – choose a rug you love.
 After all, you spend a lot of time in your living room, and any area rug you want needs to be just right for you and your family (including those four-legged friends!) you can use a credit card once you need to buy area rugs.
 To get started right now, feel free to browse our online shop, RugKnots for living room rugs, or contact us about creating a bespoke rug to meet your precise requirements.